taisei-project/taisei/switch/README.md

 For building, you need the devkitA64 from devkitPro setup, along with switch portlibs and libnx.
 Documentation to setup that can be found [here](https://switchbrew.org/wiki/Setting_up_Development_Environment).

+You will need the following packages/group installed from devkitPro pacman:
+`switch-dev switch-portlibs devkitpro-pkgbuild-helpers switch-pkg-config`

 Other dependencies common to the main targets include:

     * meson >= 0.45.0 (build system; >=0.48.0 recommended)